aviharos/rpi_commands/README.md

 The default config will be used with the default environment variables.
 Note: if you want to test with MOMAMS running on a different host, you need to know the IP address of the MOMAMS host and set it in the config directory's `.env` file (hidden file).

 Plug in the Arduino to the computer that will eventually run the microservice.
-Query for its path:
+You will need its path.
+This queries often work:

     ls /dev/ttyUSB*
+    ls /dev/ttyA*

 If you have only one Arduino plugged in, the path you see will most likely be the Arduino.
 However you can check it with the Arduino IDE.
 Note: the Arduino IDE and the microservice cannot run simultaneously.
 Note this path.